 #MuteRKelly protesters are turning up the heat on R. Kelly’s record label.

-The group — comprised of organizations including Black Women’s Blueprint, Girls for Gender Equity, and UltraViolet, to name a few — gathered outside Sony Music headquarters in New York City Wednesday morning to demand RCA Records drop the Fiesta singer.
+The group — comprised of organizations including Black Women’s Blueprint, Girls for Gender Equity, the National Organization for Women, and UltraViolet, to name a few — gathered outside Sony Music headquarters in New York City Wednesday morning to demand RCA Records drop the “Fiesta” singer.

-Protesters gathered in front of the Manhattan building to deliver 217,394 signatures demanding the R&B performer’s removal in light of the sexual abuse allegations against him.
-The allegations were outlined in Lifetime’s six-part docuseries, Surviving R. Kelly, which premiered on Jan.
-3.
+Protesters descended on the Manhattan building to deliver 217,394 signatures calling for the R&B performer’s removal — in light of renewed sexual abuse allegations against him in a new Lifetime documentary series.

-The docuseries addressed claims that Kelly had sex with underage girls, and alleged that he had a history of picking up teenagers at a high school in Chicago and at shopping malls during his tour stops.
-Kelly has denied all of the claims.
+The series addressed claims that Kelly had sex with underage girls, and alleged that he had a history of picking up teenagers at a high school in Chicago and at shopping malls.
+Kelly has denied all of the allegations made in the docuseries.

 In light of the allegations, #MuteRKelly protesters want RCA to give the singer the boot.
-Some fans expressed their demands via posters, with one sign employing an acrostic poem to get its point across.
-“Record label Complicit in Assault (RCA),” it read.
+Some fans expressed their demands via posters, with one sign saying: “Record label Complicit in Assault (RCA).”

-Singer Abby Dobson also performed at the event, a moment that was captured by advocacy group Now-NYC.
+Singer Abby Dobson performed at the event, a moment that was captured by advocacy group Now-NYC and posted to Twitter.

-Other supporters shared strong-worded messages on social media.
+Other supporters shared strongly-worded messages on social media.

 “@RCARecords do the right thing RCA records,” one person tweeted.
 “Drop R Kelly … don’t allow him to continue the abuse of young women… The world will respect your actions.”

-RCA, however, has yet to release a statement regarding R. Kelly’s future with the company.
+RCA, however, has yet to release an official statement regarding R. Kelly’s future with the company.

 Discover more from Urban Hollywood 411